kianakholousi/projects/teaching/python/README.md

 # python
  this repository contains:

- a pdf file of topics covered
+ a pdf file ofthe syllabus

  a PowerPoint made by me for teaching beginner python